LauraRuis/do-pigs-fly/README.md

 The individual results get added to a big file and the scale graphs are plot, the k-shot plots are made, and the type label analysis is done. **Note that this can take several minutes.**

+NB: the parsing of model ids in `error_analysis.py` is a clusterfuck, so sorry in advance if that goes wrong.

 ### Plot scale graph
 After running the error analysis, the zero-shot scaling plot is in `error_analysis/accuracy_v_size_k=0.png`